logWin322/SJTU-CS420-Course-Project/README.md

 * The output includes the model accuracy on public test set and private test set.
 ### Attack sampled images (additional assignment)
 * python attack_sampled_images.py
-* The results will be stored.
 ### Train a more robust model against the attacks (additional assignment)
 * python adv_train.py
-* The trained model will be stored in the saved_models folder.

 ## Acknowledgement
 Thanks to BorealisAI and Wujie1010 for providing some useful tools and codes.
 We have referenced some of their work and codes.